 Welcome to the Research, Accountability, and Data Department

-The Research, Accountability and Data Department at District 65 conducts applied research and analysis on District programs, goals, and priorities; oversees the review and approval of research conducted by external researchers; oversees state and federal data reporting and compliance; manages state and local assessment logistics and procedures; oversees and supports grants management; and works with school leadership teams and district departments to support the effective use of data and evidence to inform decision making.
+The Research, Accountability and Data Department in District 65 conducts applied research and analysis on District programs, goals, and priorities; oversees the review and approval of research conducted by external researchers; oversees state and federal data reporting and compliance; manages state and local assessment logistics and procedures; oversees and supports grants management, and works with school leadership teams and district departments to support the effective use of data and evidence to inform decision making.

-Our departmental theory of action is: if we have high quality data systems and we use research and evidence based insights to drive our strategies, then we can conduct reliable analysis and research and increase our potential for improving outcomes so that our district can be more effective at serving our students and staff and improving long term student success.
+Our departmental theory of action is: if we have high-quality data systems and we use research and evidence-based insights to drive our strategies, then we can conduct reliable analysis and research and increase our potential for improving outcomes so that our district can be more effective at serving our students and staff and improving long-term student success.

-As a department, we bring many valuable skill sets and experiences to best serve our district and community.
+As a department, we bring many valuable skill sets to best serve our district and community.
 Our broad range of experience and areas of expertise contribute to the support we provide in the district.

 Cindy Gonzalez, Assessment Data Analyst: Cindy administers State Assessments (ACCESS, IAR, DLM, ISA, KIDS) as well as NWEA MAP for the district.
-She supports test coordinators, building leaders and teachers in implementing testing to the required student populations, analyzes test result data and manages the data integration of approved instructional applications for computer learning.
+She supports test coordinators, building leaders, and teachers in implementing testing to the required student populations, analyzes test result data, and manages the data integration of approved instructional applications for computer learning.

-Steve Mkrtschjan, Data Specialist: Steve is responsible for reconciling and reporting student data to the State; he also prepares annual reports to the School Board (Opening of Schools and suspensions.)
+(PowerSchool).
+He also develops data exchanges between SIS and other software.
+Steve's other responsibilities include reconciling and reporting student data to the State; he also prepares annual reports to the School Board (Opening of Schools and suspensions.)
 Steve provides data-related support to staff district-wide.

-Northwestern-Evanston Education Research Alliance (NEERA) - A partnership between Northwestern University, District 65 and District 202 that routinely discusses current projects, goals, and analysis of shared data.
+Northwestern-Evanston Education Research Alliance (NEERA) - A partnership between Northwestern University, District 65, and District 202 that routinely discusses current projects, goals, and analysis of shared data.

 EvanSTEM - A partnership focused on providing STEM program accessibility and engagement to students who have traditionally been underperformed/underrepresented in this field.
-Some collaborators in this partnership include Family Focus, Evanston Public Library, The City of Evanston among others.
+Some collaborators in this partnership include Family Focus, Evanston Public Library, The City of Evanston, among others.

-We place high importance on the success of research projects in the district because of the valuable insight we can gain to better improve our practice for the benefit of our students, families, staff and community.
+We place high importance on the success of research projects in the district because of the valuable insight we can gain to better improve our practice for the benefit of our students, families, staff, and community.
 Below are some projects we are currently collaborating on with our partners:

-William T. Grant Foundation funded projects - With much collective effort, NEERA has been awarded one of four institutional challenge grants from the William T. Grant foundation which provides the necessary resources to carry out multiple research projects and institutional investments for our research practice partnership.
+William T. Grant Foundation funded projects - With much collective effort, NEERA has been awarded one of four institutional challenge grants from the William T. Grant Foundation which provides the necessary resources to carry out multiple research projects and institutional investments for our research-practice partnership.
 As part of the award, we have several multi-year research studies we are working collaboratively on with NEERA partners.
 Projects include The NEERA Teacher Engagement Project and The Middle-to High-School Transition: Designing Resources and Supports for Students of Color.

 I4All Project - A collaboration that includes community partners to best understand and update Evanston’s OST infrastructure to make sure it provides equitable engagement and support for 6th-8th grade youth in exploring interests in TEA (Technology, Engineering, and the Arts).